Kitchen Ready Betty

 Ham and Chicken Jambalaya

-These are my favorite dishes to serve with Slow Cooker Mississippi Chicken:
+These are my favorite toppings to put in Slow Cooker Mississippi Chicken sandwiches:

 • pickled peppers in mason jars